ThunderCats (1985 TV series): Comic books

 There were also several comic book series produced.
 A ThunderCats comic book series based on the animated series was originally published by Marvel Comics through its Star Comics imprint in 1985, lasting for 3 years and 24 issues.
 During this time, a new series was published by Marvel UK consisting of 129 issues and was also published for three years.
 Beginning in 2002 ThunderCats titles were published by Wildstorm Productions, an imprint of DC Comics (Warner Bros.' corporate sibling), and included 5 non-canon mini-series and several one-shots.

+Dynamite would partner with WB create a new Thundercats comic with a spinoff Cheetara comic released in July 2024.

 Video games

 Two video games based on the franchise exist: ThunderCats: The Lost Eye of Thundera, a 1987 side-scrolling video game; and ThunderCats, a 2012 Nintendo DS game based on the show's revival.
+Many years later, Cartoon Network's official website featured a game that allowed visitors to play as Lion-O and rescue fellow ThunderCats while venturing into Mumm-Ra's tomb (this game, titled ThunderCats: Tomb of Mumm-Raa, can be found on an archived Toonami database).

 Merchandise

 LJN produced the ThunderCats action figures from 1984 to 1987.
 The ThunderCats line was based on the animated series which was actually created in 1983.
 Due to difficulties, it would not air until 1985.
 Each figure had an action feature of some sort, and the line also included a unique "laser" light-up feature that interacted between the Cats' Lair playset, some figures, and some accessories.
 Lion-O's eyes and Mumm-Ra's eyes would illuminate when a special battery-powered key ring that came with the figure was pressed into a slot in their backs.
 PVC companions were packaged with some figures in 1986, including WilyKat with Tygra, WilyKit with Cheetara, Snarf with Lion-O, and Ma-Mutt with Mumm-Ra.
 The PVC companion figures were also produced as full size articulated figures.

 LJN did produce a few variant figures including the young Tygra version and the silver rat-eye daggers for Rataro.
 There are also a few slight color variations of Lion-O, such as red and orange-haired versions.
 The third series of figures from 1987 are harder to find along with the Tongue-A-Saurus and Astral Moat Monster.
 Driller and Stinger are the toughest figures to track down; Stinger's wings are very fragile, making it next to impossible to find a loose, complete figure.

 An unproduced final series of figures would have included The Mad Bubbler, Red-Eye of the Lunataks, Ratilla, Cannon-Blaster and Quick-Jaws from the Bezerkers as well as the Feliner, Thunderstrike and Luna Tacker.
 Photos of these were featured in the 1987 LJN catalog.